Jesica-akeyo/-Kenya-workforce-gender-disparities/osservatorio-kenya-workforce-README.md

 ## Tools

-ILOSTAT public data, Excel for the initial breakdown, Datawrapper for the visualisations.
+ILOSTAT public data, Excel for the analysis, Datawrapper for the visualisations.

 ## Where this goes next